Omarelfarouk90/Big-data-analytics/README.md

 # Big-data-analytics
-it contains related to the application of Big Data and Machine learning for a smart grid system
+it contains related to the application of Big Data analytics and Machine learning for the prediction of the smart grid stability